Tired of tourist crowds? We have the list of top remote beaches in Southeast Asia for you!

 Ngapali Beach, Myanmar

 Ngapali Beach is like a far less developed version of Thailand with its own Myanmar charm.
-“A quite heaven” may be the way to imagine about this beach.
+“A quite heaven” may be the way to imagine this beach.
 The coastline is varied with rocky areas, but still swimmable for the majority of the year.
 Beach hoppers can not only enjoy the sun and relax under the palms but also participate in exciting local fishing boats; kayaking; snorkeling or scuba diving amongst the brightly colored fish; and cycling or motorbiking down the beach and around some of the local villages.
 Ngapali Beach is also home to a number of quirky accommodation options.

 Where is it?
 A 50-minute flight from Yangon, or a few other cities.